ssmirnovacode/ToDo-App/README.md

 You can check out the app here: https://ssmirnovacode.github.io/ToDo-App/

 WARNING!
-Your data (name and todo items) will NOT be private and will be accessible in a public repo.
-This is just a prototype of an app, only for demo purposes.
+Your data (name and todo items) will NOT be private and will be accessible to public.
+Please do not enter any confidential data into this app.

 ## Technologies used
  - SCSS
  - React
  - React Hooks
- - Firebase Realtime Database
+ - Firebase Firestore
- - Node.js